Platform logo

 BIRTH ROOM

-Creating one room for labour, birth, post-partum
+Creating one room for labour, birth, and postpartum

 Having the possibility of a shower in the birth room